+The Committee intends for the provision in current law regarding financial assistance from other sources to be interpreted as written.
+The Secretary should not create additional burdens on the participant, state or private organization in an effort to account for non-Federal resources provided in support of conservation practices installed under the program.
 The Committee intends that conservation programs should recognize the use of innovative technology, such as enhanced efficiency fertilizers (e.g., slow and controlled-release fertilizers, stabilized nitrogen fertilizers).
 This innovative technology can help producers to protect water quality and reduce greenhouse emissions, and are recognized by State regulators of fertilizers.
 In the case of EQIP applications involving manure-to-energy projects, the Committee encourages the Secretary to consider whether the projects include an integrative approach to addressing nutrient management and water quality issues.
+The Committee is concerned that not all producers may be fully aware of all of the services, practices, components, and other information needed to participate fully in farm bill conservation programs.
+The Committee expects that State NRCS offices shall post, in a readily accessible and understandable form, the practices available that may be applicable to various livestock species and crops.
+These postings shall also include the cost-share levels available and the duration of the contract for a particular practice.
+We also encourage the agency to continue to make their staff available to attend meetings of agricultural producers at the local, State and national level to educate and inform producers of the programs available to meet natural resource and energy efficiency needs on their operations.
 Section 2204.
-Evaluation of applications

-Section 2204 makes minor wording changes to the underlying law to emphasize the conservation purpose of the program.
+Evaluation of applications Section 2204 makes minor wording changes to the underlying law to emphasize the conservation purpose of the program.
 Section 2205.
-Duties of producers

-Section 2205 makes minor wording changes to the underlying statute to clarify duties of producers relate only to enrolled lands.
+Duties of producers Section 2205 makes minor wording changes to the underlying statute to clarify duties of producers relate only to enrolled lands.
 Section 2206.
-Limitation on payments

-Section 2206 amends current law to replace the 6-year rolling payment limit with a firm time period of 2013 through 2017 that will streamline and simplify program administration.
+Limitation on payments Section 2206 amends current law to replace the 6-year rolling payment limit with a firm time period of 2014 through 2018 that will streamline and simplify program administration.
 This revision aligns the payment limitation with the time period to be covered by this bill.

-Section 2207.
-Conservation innovation grants and payments

-Section 2207 includes a reporting requirement for the Secretary to increase transparency of how funds are used and the derived benefits.
-The Committee acknowledges the emphasis and successes of EQIP in assisting producers to address Federal, state, and local air quality regulatory requirements and expects the Secretary to continue the existing commitment to air quality under the program.

-Section 2208 establishes October 1, 2012, as the effective date for this section and clarifies that this amendment will not affect contracts entered into before October 1, 2012.
+Section 2207 Conservation innovation grants and payments Section 2207 includes a reporting requirement for the Secretary to increase transparency of how funds are used and the derived benefits.
+Section 2208.
+Effective date Section 2208 establishes October 1, 2013, as the effective date for this section and clarifies that the changes contained in the reported bill will not affect contracts entered into before October 1, 2013.

-SUBTITLE D-AGRICULTURAL CONSERVATION EASEMENT PROGRAM

 Section 2301.
-Agricultural Conservation Easement Program

-Section 2301 establishes a new Subtitle H within the Food Security Act of 1985, as amended, that combines the easement authorities of the Wetlands Reserve Program (WRP), Grasslands Reserve Program (GRP), and Farmland Protection Program (FPP) into an agricultural conservation easement program.
+Agricultural conservation easement program Section 2301 establishes a new Subtitle H within the Food Security Act of 1985, as amended, that combines the easement authorities of the Wetlands Reserve Program (WRP), Grasslands Reserve Program (GRP), and Farmland Protection Program (FPP) into an agricultural conservation easement program.